llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The result is an integer vector and the first operand is a vector of :ref:`floating-point <t_floating>` type with the same number of elements as the result vector type.
-The second operand is the vector mask and has the same number of elements as the result vector type.
-The third operand is the explicit vector length of the operation.
+The result is an integer vector and the first argument is a vector of :ref:`floating-point <t_floating>` type with the same number of elements as the result vector type.
+The second argument is the vector mask and has the same number of elements as the result vector type.
+The third argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

 The '``llvm.vp.lrint``' intrinsic performs lrint (:ref:`lrint <int_lrint>`) of
-the first vector operand on each enabled lane.
+the first vector argument on each enabled lane.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.

 Examples: